mrzamaniiii/TinyML-Compression-Benchmark/README.md

 The test set contains eight samples from each gesture class.

-Normalization statistics are calculated using the **training set only** to prevent validation or test information from leaking into the training pipeline.
+All normalization statistics are calculated using the **training set only** to prevent validation or test information from leaking into the training pipeline.

 ---

 # Study 1 — TinyML Compression Benchmark

-Seven configurations have currently been evaluated during development.

-The five core architectures relevant to the compression study are:
+The five core compression-study architectures are:

 ```text
 Model 1 — Dense Raw FP32